-- Check and adjust all safety devices before each job. - Ensure that the guards are in position and in good working condition before operating. - > Ensure that all stationary equipment is anchored securely to the floor. - Ensure all machines have a stop/start button within easy reach of the operator. - Each machine should have only one operator at one time.
-However, everyo0ne should know how to stop the machine in an emergency. - Ensure that keys and adjusting wrenches have been removed from the machine before turning on the power.
+- Check and adjust all safety devices before each job. - Ensure that the guards are in position and in good working condition before operating. - Ensure that all stationary equipment is anchored securely to the floor. - Ensure all machines have a stop/start button within easy reach of the operator. - Each machine should have only one operator at one time.
+However, everyone should know how to stop the machine in an emergency. - Ensure that keys and adjusting wrenches have been removed from the machine before turning on the power.
 Provide convenient tool rack. - Ensure that all cutting tools and blades are clean and sharp.
 They should be able to cut freely without being forced. - Stop the machine before measuring, cleaning or making any adjustments. - Use a vacuum, brush or rake to remove cuttings.
-Do not handle cuttings by hand because they may have very sharp edges. - ▶ Keep hands away from the cutting head and all moving parts. - Avoid awkward operations and hand positions.
+Do not handle cuttings by hand because they may have very sharp edges. - Keep hands away from the cutting head and all moving parts. - Avoid awkward operations and hand positions.
 A sudden slip could cause the hand to move into the cutting tool or blade. - Return all portable tooling to their proper storage place after use. - Clean all tools after use. - Keep work area clean, well swept, and well lit.
 Floors should be level and have a non-slip surface. - Ensure there is enough room around the machine to do the job /tasks safely.

-- Obtain first aid immediately for all injuries. - Understand that the health and fire hazards can vary from material to material.
-Make sure all appropriate precautions are taken. - Clean machines, ducts, hoods and other areas if there is the possibility of a combustible dust situation.
-Some metal dusts can pose a serious risk of explosion.
+- Obtain first aid immediately for all injuries. - Understand that health and fire hazards can vary from material to material.
+Make sure all appropriate precautions are taken. - Clean machines, ducts, hoods, and other areas if there is the possibility of a combustible dust situation.
+Some metal dust can pose a serious risk of explosion.

-5.2 What to avoid when operating metalworking machines.
+What to avoid when operating metalworking machines

 - Do not distract an operator.
-Horseplay can lead to injuries and should be strictly prohibited. - Do not wear loose clothing, gloves, neckties, rings, bracelets, or other jewelry that can become entangled in the moving parts.
+Horseplay can lead to injuries and should be strictly prohibited. - Do not wear loose clothing, gloves, lanyards, rings, bracelets, or other jewellery that can become entangled in the moving parts.
 Confine long hair. - Do not remove cutting by hand.
-Wait until the machine has stopped running to clear cuttings with a vacuum, brush or rake. - > Do not leave machines running unattended.
-Turn power off. - > Do not free a stalled cutter without turning the power off first - Do not clean hands with cutting fluid. - > Do not use rags near moving parts of machines. - Do not use compressed air to blow debris from machines or to clean dirt from clothes.
+Wait until the machine has stopped running to clear cuttings with a vacuum, brush or rake. - Do not leave machines running unattended.
+Turn power off. - Do not free a stalled cutter without turning the power off first. - Do not clean hands with cutting fluid. - Do not use rags near moving parts of machines. - Do not use compressed air to blow debris from machines or to clean dirt from clothes.

-5.3 Personal Protective Equipment Required
+Personal Protective Equipment Required

-- CSA- certified safety glasses with side shields or goggles and face shield.
-Prescription eyewear is not a substitute for safety glasses. - CSA certified safety footwear must be worn at all times. - Respirator protection must be worn when required.
-When job/task creates a large amount of dust or smoke. - Hearing protection is required.
-If you have trouble hearing someone speak from one metre (three feet) away, the noise level from the machine is too high.
-Damage to hearing may occur.
+- CSA certified safety glasses with side shields or goggles and face shield.
+Prescription eyewear is not a substitute for safety glasses. - CSA certified safety footwear must be worn at all times. - Respirator protection must be worn where required.
+When the job/task creates a large amount of dust or smoke. - Hearing protection is required.
+If you have trouble hearing someone speak from one meter (three feet) away, the noise level from the machine is too high.
+Damage to the hearing may occur.

-6. RECORDS/VERIFICATION OF UNDERSTANDING
+RECORDS/VERIFICATION OF UNDERSTANDING

-6.1.
-Records of machine orientation for student are to be kept with the Instructor and Chairperson.
+Records of machine orientation for the employee/student are to be kept with the Department Leadership/Instructor

-7. SUMMARY OF CHANGES
+SUMMARY OF CHANGES

+Revision

-Revision # Date Change (include section #) Issued By 1 06/26/2014 NEW OHS Officer
+Date Change (include section #) Issued By

+1 06/26/2014 NEW OHS Officer

+2 04/25/2019 Review, Revisions, and New Format Safety Officer

+3 10/08/2024 RSS update Safety Advisor